criso/fbgraph/README.md

 ## About

-  I created this, because I wanted to access FB's graph from `node`.
+  I created this because I wanted to access FB's graph from `node`.
   The libraries I found felt clunky to me, and I needed an excuse to create a node module.

 ## Oh nooooooesss